-Unfortunately, many sofas and armchairs are often the wrong shape for a good sitting position, and people can be uncomfortable for a number of reasons – more often than not because the length and depth of the seat is not correct for them.
-This may be due to the style of the furniture, such as chairs too narrow or too wide, but it may also be that the furniture is old and the filling in its upholstery has compacted.
+Unfortunately, many sofas and armchairs are often the wrong shape for a good sitting position, and people can be uncomfortable for a number of reasons – more often than not because the height and depth of the seat is not correct for them.
+This may be due to the style of the furniture, such as chairs that are too narrow or too wide, but it may also be that the furniture is old and the filling in its upholstery has compacted.

 A ‘wrong’ sitting position can become uncomfortable quite quickly, potentially making it harder to get out of the chair again – for example, if certain joints have become stiff or cramped.
-Over time, sitting in the same, wrong, position could lead to more serious physical problems with posture, balance and flexibility.
+Over time, sitting in the same wrong position could lead to more serious physical problems with posture, balance and flexibility.

 Time for a new chair?

 If your relative is unable to find a comfortable or correct sitting position in their current sofa or armchair, it might be worth investing in a new one.

 There are many different styles of armchair and sofa available, and finding the right one for your relative will depend upon a number of factors – their height and body shape, for example, along with any specific issues affecting their flexibility or posture.
 Seek the opinion of an occupational therapist who can advise on which styles of furniture are most suitable.